thecloudxpert/emea-uk-aria-auto-exp-day/module-4/m4-full-lab-guide.md

 ## Introduction

 In this lab exercise we will start iterative development of Cloud Templates through version management in Cloud Assembly.
-We will be building off the previous Cloud Agnostic Cloud Template by making the cloud we intend to deploy the machine to, an input parameter during deployment time.
+We will be building off the previous Cloud Agnostic Cloud Template from Module 3 by adding inputs to allow the end user to select which cloud to deploy to at request time.
 At the same time we will be versioning our Cloud Template and comparing the changes between different versions.

+**Expected Time:** 20 minutes

 ## Lab Overview